circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 You first need to have python installed.
 If you don't, [download](https://www.python.org/downloads/) it here.
 Next, download this [zipped](https://github.com/circuit-specialists/Power-Suply-and-Electronic-Load-Control/archive/master.zip) repo.
 Once you have the repo, unzip the repo to a folder run 'pip install -r example-requirements.txt' from the command line to install the dependencies.
 Once finish you can run the main.py.

-**_Command Line Program Usage_**
+**_Program Usage_**

-There are two modes.
-The command version is current as of v1.2.
-The gui version is current as of v1.3.
+* There are two modes.
+    * The command version is current as of v1.2.
+    * The GUI version is current as of v1.3 alpha.
-To run the gui version, run `python gui.py`.
+To run the GUI version, run `python gui.py`.
 To run the command line version, run `python cmd.py`.

 ###### GUI Help
-To access the gui help, run the gui and select the help menu item.
+To access the GUI help, run the GUI and select the help menu item.

 ###### Command Line Help
 When the program first runs, the option for either running a power supply or electronic load is given.
 Once the type of device is selected, the type of run usage also needs to be selected.
 If you choose 'Auto-Mode', you'll need to have a .csv file titled 'auto_run_el.csv' for electronic loads, or 'auto_run_ps.csv' for power supplies.
 The format for each type is the first line in the provided example files. (future - when multiple channels, use 'auto_run_??_advanced.csv')